ILIAS-eLearning/ILIAS/Services/User/README.md

 - The starting point process will be triggered, if a user session starts at the login.
 If the user browser throught the public area before, ILIAS will keep the users at the reference ID location in the repository.
 JF decision: https://mantis.ilias.de/view.php?id=30710

+## Personal Profile

+Camera Input for Profile Picture

+- There are some known issues in various iOS mobile version that unfortunately show inconsistent behaviour.
+See

 ## Change Listeners for global User Field Attributes